-If you live in the modern world, you’ve run across an array of hand sanitizers, which are used to kill the germs on your hands.
+If you live in the modern world, you’ve run across an array of hand sanitizer options, which are used to kill the germs on your hands.
 But as we learn more about bacteria, it’s apparent that some brands of hand sanitizers may be doing more harm than good.
 Which ones are they?
 We’re happy to tell you.
-You’ve trusted Mamavation to bring you other topics like safest cookware, safest cereals & best probiotics, now join us as we bring you our investigation on hand sanitizers.
+You’ve trusted Mamavation to bring you other topics like safest cookware, safest cereals & best probiotics, now join us as we bring you our investigation on hand sanitizer.
 Stick around for the end as we list all the brands in order of ranking by ingredients.

 We know you don’t have the time needed to investigate the hand sanitizer industry, so Mamavation has done it for you!
 Scroll down to the very bottom for our product recommendations and if you would like to say thank you, you can donate here.

 Disclosure: this post contains affiliate links and was fact-checked by Rebecca Elizabeth Sherrick Harks, Registered Nurse.

 History of Hand Washing is Ironic & Dramatic–Including Founder Being Committed to Insane Aslymum And Dying